Victorville, California: Transportation

+Brightline West is a long planned high-speed rail line at the Victor Valley station in the adjacent town of Apple Valley with direct service from Palmdale or Rancho Cucamonga to Las Vegas.
+In June 2025, a firm was chosen “by the High Desert Corridor Joint Powers Agency to deliver engineering and design services for a 54-mile (86.9km) rail segment of California’s high-speed rail project between Palmdale and Victorville.”
+The railway is expected to operate high speed trains at 180 miles per hour (289.6km/h).

 FlixBus stops at 14618 7th Street, with buses to several destinations, including Las Vegas, Santa Clarita, and Los Angeles.

 Local bus service is provided by the Victor Valley Transit Authority.

 The city is home to the Southern California Logistics Airport.

 Landmarks

-There are several notable areas and locations within Victorville such as Spring Valley Lake, the Old Sheriff's Office, U.S. Route 66, and the Victorville Film Archive.
+There are several notable areas and locations within Victorville such as Spring Valley Lake, the Old Sheriff's Office, and U.S. Route 66.

 Old Town Victorville

 A revitalization project started in 1995 in the ten square blocks along Historic Route 66.
 After years of setbacks in developing Old Town, the city, with input from residents and local business owners, created an Old Town Strategic Action Plan in 2007.
 In 2008, demolition of hazardous and dilapidated buildings began.
 In 2010, as the economy declined, the state eliminated Redevelopment Agencies which had funded the project and further work was put on indefinite hold.
 As of 2012, the area still had problems with crime and homelessness, and many buildings remain boarded up.

 Projects include the Veteran's Memorial on the corner of Seventh Street and Forrest Avenue, the Route 66 Museum, the Transportation Center, and the Old Victor School.
 Several large murals have been painted on the sides of buildings in Old Town.